noramurakozy/SDA_web/index.md

 ## Analysing the correlation between tree density and crime occurences
-- what are we expecting
-- what questions do we want to answer
+During the analysis, we expect to get the same results as we have read in the papers written about the connection between trees and crime rate in an area.
+We expect to find results that can support the hypothesis, according to which, the more trees are planted the less crime incidents happen in a city.
+To find out, we calculate the correlation between tree density and crimes by investigating specific areas, also, we build a machine learning model that tries to predict the number of crimes in a month based on the number of planted trees.
+We also predict the number of crimes per area based on the amount of trees planted.

+### Correlation per area
+#### The city as a whole
 - connection between number of trees and number of crimes in general? (in 100mx100x areas on heatmap)
     - plot: heatmap of crimes
     - plot: heatmap of trees
     - calculate correlation
     - draw conclusion
+#### Per district
-  - is there an area where the more trees are the less crimes happen and vica versa?
+- is there a district where the more trees are the less crimes happen and vica versa?
     - plot: heatmap of crimes per pddistrict
     - plot: heatmap of trees per pddistrict
-      - define zip codes for each pddistrict
     - calculate correlation for each area
     - draw conclusion
+### Correlation in time
 - is there a drop in crimes as trees are planted over time?
     - animation of planting trees over the year + crimes in the same animation with different color?
     - make observations
     - support observations with calculations and data
+### Correlation in crime type and tree species (maybe not?)
+todo, I don't know how (yet)

+### Machine learning
+#### Nr. of crimes in a month based on nr. of trees planted
-  - prediction of number of crimes in area if X number of trees are planted
+- prediction of number of crimes in a month if X number of trees are planted
-    - machine learning model
     - linear regression
-    - checking the trees after the last planting date, so we consider "all" trees that can influence the number of crimes
+#### Nr. of crimes (in an area) based on nr. of trees planted of a specific species
+- prediction of number of crimes if X number of trees are planted of a specific species
+    - linear regression
+#### Nr. of crimes in a Police District based on nr. of trees planted (maybe not?)
+- prediction of number of crimes in a district if X number of trees are planted
-    - do linear regression for tree types vs crime types as well
+    - linear regression
-    - check correlation between tree types and crimes types

 ## Conclusion
 - write conclusion of findings